Chechen leader denies sending fighters to Ukraine

 He did not rule out sending Chechen fighters to Ukraine if ordered to do so by President Vladimir Putin, who reserves the right to use force in Ukraine if its Russian-speaking minority is in danger.

-"If there is an order, we will fulfil it with pleasure, because any warrior is a defender of his people, his Fatherland," Kadyrov said.
+"If there is an order, we will fulfill it with pleasure, because any warrior is a defender of his people, his Fatherland," Kadyrov said.

 "If we imagine there's about 14 Chechens in Donetsk (in eastern Ukraine) and they have already caused such a stir, what happens if a battalion is sent there?"